-regulatory authority:.
+regulatory authority: See authority having jurisdiction.

 rehabilitation: see alteration; maintenance; repair; and replacement.

 releasing carrier, governor rope: a mechanical device to which the governor rope may be fastened, calibrated to control the activation of a safety at a predetermined tripping force.